 I'm a PhD student in Tsinghua University, supervised by Profs Jun Zhu and Bo Zhang.

-I work in (primarily probablistic) machine learning.
-I'm particularly interested in uncertainty estimation, and the interactions between theory, computation and applications.
+I work in probablistic machine learning.
+I'm particularly interested in uncertainty quantification, Bayes-inspired ideas, and learning in out-of-distribution settings.

 You can reach me through gmail at wzy196.
 My CV.